Borgward Logo

 The company logo resembles a road sign, showing the main road and direction of travel.
 It is a rhombus with a metal frame and a plate with the brand name in the center.

 The figure indicates the desire for the top, progress, and development.
 The company’s founder constantly improved the technical characteristics of machines and developed new models.
 Shows a good start.
 Carl Borgward started the business in 1919 and was a director a year later.
-And after 10 owned three brands and several firms.
+And after 10 years, they owned three brands and several firms.

 Font and Colors